alexpsimone/shop-cat/README.md

 - [x] Allow user to add any number of required tools and parts to their procedure.
 - [x] Allow user to add discrete steps to their procedure.
 - [x] User will be able to link to references to specific steps in their procedures.
-    - [ ] References can link to YouTube videos using the YouTube API.
+    - [x] References to YouTube lead to embedded video players on procedure page.

 #### 3.0